silverstripe/silverstripe-framework/docs/en/tutorials/3-forms.md

 it is.

 	:::php
+	// ...
+	class HomePage_Controller extends Page_Controller {
+		// ...
 		public function BrowserPollForm() {
-		if(Session::get('BrowserPollVoted')) {
-			return false;
+			if(Session::get('BrowserPollVoted')) return false;
-		}
 			// ...
 		}
+	}

 If you visit the home page now you will see you can only vote once per session; after that the form won't be shown.
-You can start a new session by closing and reopening your browser (or if you're using Firefox and have installed the [Web Developer](http://chrispederick.com/work/web-developer/) extension, you can use its Clear Session Cookies command).
+You can start a new session by closing and reopening your browser, or clearing your browsing session through your browsers preferences.

 Although the form is not shown, you'll still see the 'Browser Poll' heading.
 We'll leave this for now: after we've built the bar graph of the results, we'll modify the template to show the graph instead of the form if the user has already voted.

 Now that we're collecting data, it would be nice to show the results on the website as well.
 We could simply output every vote, but that's boring.
 Let's group the results by browser, through the SilverStripe data model.

 In the [second tutorial](/tutorials/2-extending-a-basic-site), we got a collection of news articles for the home page by using the 'ArticleHolder::get()' function, which returns a `[api:DataList]`.
 We can get all submissions in the same fashion, through `BrowserPollSubmission::get()`.
 This list will be the starting point for our result aggregation.